 Dr. Steffany Moonaz is a yoga therapist and researcher living between Doylestown, PA and Baltimore, MD.
-She currently serves as Director of Clinical and Academic Research at the Maryland University of Integrative Health.
 Dr. Moonaz became curious about importance of mind-body activities at a young age, and has always had a passion and a curiosity about the healing power of mindful movement.
 She completed undergraduate work in biology and dance at Oberlin College, earned a MFA from University of Maryland as well as a CMA from the Laban Institute and spent eight years at Johns Hopkins University, helping to develop and evaluate a yoga program for individuals with the chronic diseases of rheumatoid arthritis and osteoarthritis, which became the basis for her PhD in public health.

 Along with recent and ongoing research collaborations at the National Institutes of Health, Einstein, Sinai and Montefiore Hospitals in New York, and University of Maryland, Dr. Moonaz is working to bring yoga to people with arthritis in communities around the country, as well as educating yoga teachers and yoga therapists about the unique needs of this population.
 She also serves on the Executive Committee and Board of the Academic Collaborative for Integrative Health (ACIH), which recently merged with Academy of Integrative Health & Medicine (AIHM).